-In Foundation Stage, phonics is taught daily through short interactive sessions.
-At Ely St Johns Primary we use the Jolly Phonics scheme which supports learning by matching a picture cue and action to each letter sound.
+In Foundation, phonics is taught daily through short interactive sessions.
+It Ely St Johns Primary we use the Jolly Phonics scheme which supports learning by matching a picture cue and action to each letter sound.
+As each letter/sound correspondence is taught, the children will bring home a worksheet showing the picture cue - please look out for these in book-bags.
 The key learning in the Autumn term is set out below.